SophiaBarber/Submarine-tracking/README.md

 to extract the center frequency in the Fourier domain, thereby cleaning the data.
 We then use the location of highest acoustic pressure in the clean data at each time step to determine the location of the submarine.

+Note: Code and data is provided in a zip file due to the large file sizes.
+Data provided by Dr. Natalie Frank at the University of Washington as a part of the AMATH 482 Course.